Faculty Positions

 Part-Time Positions

-The Division of Natural Sciences & Engineering at the University of South Carolina Upstate is searching for part-time instructors to teach courses in introductory chemistry, introductory biology, human anatomy & physiology, engineering, physics, and geology.
+The Department of Natural Sciences & Engineering at the University of South Carolina Upstate seeks applicants for multiple part-time faculty positions to teach Anatomy & Physiology, Biology, Chemistry, or Geology laboratories and/or lectures.

-Minimum Qualifications: A Master’s degree in chemistry or biology, respectively, or a closely related field with at least 18 hours of relevant graduate course work is required.
+Minimum qualifications: Master’s degree in Biology, Chemistry, Geology, or a related field with at least 18 graduate credit hours in the discipline being taught.

 University of South Carolina Upstate